-When transit investments are made in Bayview-Hunters Point, they are not for the residents who currently live there.
-Investment in the community can and should bring much needed employment opportunities to residents of Bayview-Hunters Point.
+When transit investments are made in the Bayview, they are not for the residents who currently live there.
+Investment in the community can and should bring much needed employment opportunities to residents of the Bayview.
 Investments for the existing community won't do any good if they aren't there to enjoy them in five years.